libertyernie/CrosspostSharp/README.md

 * Include image (image will be included as media in the tweet)
 * Append link (link will be appended to the tweet; this also lets ArtSync find the tweet later and show you a link)

-#### DeviantArt / sta.sh

-* Title
-* Artist comments (description) - if this is too small, you can make the window bigger
-* Tags (separated by spaces, # is optional)
-* Mature content (none, moderate, strict)
-* Mature content classification (if applicable)
-* Category
-  * e.g. Cartoons & Comics > Digital Media > Cartoons > Vector
-  * default is Scraps
-* Gallery folders
-  * Select one or more
-  * default is Featured
-* Sharing options
-* License options
-* Allow download
-* Allow comments
-* Request critique

-You must agree to the submisison policy and terms of service before posting.

 Settings
 --------